DouglasUrner/ShopNotes/bandsaw.md

 ## Bandsaw Set Up

-The goal is to have a saw that runs true and that allows moving the guidepost to accomodate stock thickness without the need for adjusting the guides – this means having the blade and guidepost parallel.
+The goal is to have a saw that cuts true, parallel to the miter slot, and that allows moving the guidepost to accomodate stock thickness without the need for adjusting the guides – this means having the blade and guidepost parallel.

 1. If using a riser block - clean / remove paint from the faces of the riser block and the frame halves.
 1. Assemble the frame.